What Is a Content Pillar & How to Build One That Ranks

 The downlinks from the pillar to the tier articles distribute the pillar’s accumulated authority.
 When the pillar earns a backlink, a portion of that authority flows through each downlink to the tier articles.
 A pillar with ten external backlinks that links to seven tier articles distributes authority to all seven.
 Each tier article benefits from backlinks it did not earn directly.
 The pillar functions as an authority amplifier for the entire cluster.

 Cross-links between tier articles create secondary authority pathways.
 When T4 (content gap analysis) links to T2 (keyword mapping), authority flows between them independent of the pillar.
 These lateral links add redundancy to the authority circulation and establish topical relationships that the pillar-tier hierarchy alone does not capture.
-Google sees not just a hierarchy but a web of interconnected content that covers the topic from multiple angles.
+The crawlability discipline ensures that every page in the cluster is reachable through multiple internal link paths, so Google’s crawler discovers and re-evaluates every page efficiently.

 The practical impact is measurable.
 A tier article in a well-linked cluster ranks better for its primary keyword than the same article would rank as an isolated page with the same content and the same external backlinks.
 The internal linking provides authority the page could not generate on its own.
 The cluster structure is the ranking multiplier.